ppc64le/pyeco/README.md

 ### Using `uv add` with pyproject.toml

 `uv add` is the recommended way to manage dependencies in a `uv`-based project.
-It installs the IBM Power wheel but records only the **base version** (without the local suffix) in `pyproject.toml`, keeping the project portable:
+It installs the IBM Power wheel while recording only the **base (canonical) version** in `pyproject.toml`, eliminating the need to specify a platform-specific local version suffix and helping maintain portability.

 ```bash
 uv add numpy==2.2.6 --index https://wheels.developerfirst.ibm.com/ppc64le/linux